Non-voluntary euthanasia

 Non-voluntary euthanasia is euthanasia conducted when the explicit consent of the individual concerned is unavailable, such as when the person is in a persistent vegetative state, or in the case of young children.
 It contrasts with involuntary euthanasia, when euthanasia is performed against the will of the patient.

-The different possible situations considered non-voluntary euthanasia are when the decision to end the life of the patient is 1) based on what the incapacitated individual would have wanted if they could be asked, 2) based on what the decision maker would want if he or she were in the patient's place, and 3) made by a doctor based on their own criteria and reasoning.
+The different possible situations considered non-voluntary euthanasia are when the decision to end the life of the patient is: 1) based on what the incapacitated individual would have wanted if they could be asked; 2) based on what the decision maker would want if he or she were in the patient's place; or 3) made by a doctor based on their own criteria and reasoning.
+The third scenario was perhaps most famously employed in the death of a comatose King George V via his physician, Lord Dawson of Penn.

 Euthanasia and religions

 The Islamic religion asserts that the human person and his or her life are sacred, and that only God, who gives life, has the right to take it away.
 Therefore, one must act in all circumstances to preserve and conserve life.
 Whether it concerns one's own person (suicide) or someone else's, the act of causing death is forbidden.

 Verse 5:32 of the Quran states: "We ordained for the Children of Israel that whoever takes a life—unless as a punishment for murder or mischief in the land—it will be as if they killed all of humanity; and whoever saves a life, it will be as if they saved all of humanity."

 The position of the Catholic Church has not changed and evolved little since the Old Testament ban.
 The last Roman pontiffs have all reaffirmed the ban on euthanasia.
-The Encyclical Evangelium vitae of Saint John Paul II, of March 25, 1995, is a clear and firm text: “euthanasia is therefore a crime that no human law can claim to legitimize. » Illness is always “a path of conversion” which “provokes a search for God, a return to him”.
+The Encyclical Evangelium vitae of John Paul II, of March 25, 1995, is a clear and firm text: “euthanasia is therefore a crime that no human law can claim to legitimize. » Illness is always “a path of conversion” which “provokes a search for God, a return to him”.
 As for pain, it remains “an access to eternal salvation” and “it can now configure us to Him (Christ) and unite us to his redemptive passion. » (excerpts from the Catechism of the Catholic Church, promulgated by the Vatican in 1992, included in the Compendium of 2005, §1501 and 1505).

 As recently as June of 2016, Pope Francis confirmed this position of the Church in an interview with the newspaper “Christian Family” where he declared that we should not “hide behind so-called compassion to justify and approve of death of a patient. ».

+Jehovah's Witnesses hold strong anti-euthanasia policies (even in cases of terminal illness).
+Adherents' access to assisted dying is often strictly controlled via bureaucratic means, e.g. the Witnesses' Hospital Liaison Committees or Patient Visitation Groups.